Weekend at Mort's: Reception

 In its original American broadcasting, "Weekend at Mort's" was viewed by an estimated 4.26 million viewers and received a 2.0 rating/6% share among adults between the ages of 18 and 49, an increase from last episode.

 Rowan Kaiser of The A.V.
 Club gave the episode a B+, saying "Thanks to an invasion of green mold, the family shuts down the restaurant and hangs out at Mort's Mortuary apartments for a few days.
 Linda decides that this means it's time for the honeymoon they never had.
 Bob decides it's time to build the model of the bus from Speed he's been waiting to do since, well, Speed.
 The kids decide to go crazy, as they do.
 And Mort, being a gracious host, decides (initially) that he wants to take care of the kids.
 Which is a great plan, until it means that Louise sets him up on a hot mortician's date and gets all the adults out of the building to explore the morgue.
 Hilarity most definitely ensues.
-It's not deep, and it's not quite as delirious as “Art Crawl”, but gags like Jimmy Pesto's Jamaican night are consistent winners.
+It's not deep, and it's not quite as delirious as "Art Crawl", but gags like Jimmy Pesto's Jamaican night are consistent winners.
 I think episodes like this are Bob's Burgers' baseline moving forward – weird, funny, and occasional springboards to episodes of sheer genius."

-Brendan K. O'Grady of Vulture was a bit more critical, saying “Weekend at Mort’s” is a comfortably average episode of a certainly above-average show, one that disappoints only due to its timing and perhaps the heightened expectations that Bob’s Burgers’ growing fanbase (myself included/especially) are bringing to every new installment.”
+Brendan K. O'Grady of Vulture was a bit more critical, calling "Weekend at Mort's" a "comfortably average episode of a certainly above-average show, one that disappoints only due to its timing and perhaps the heightened expectations that Bob's Burgers growing fanbase (myself included/especially) are bringing to every new installment."